 The buildings around the main square where the property of the wealthiest man of that era, they were land-owners.
 These constructions are proof of a better time, a luxurious past.
 And some of these are part of the ones we will mention in this post as tourist attractions in Trinidad Cuba.

 The rise of Trinidad on its early years ended around 1850, the town started to be more isolated, and the wealth was no longer a reality.
 Somehow, this is the reason why there are not so many new buildings.
 Today Trinidad is one of the main tourist destinations in Cuba.
 It can be appreciated because you will not find elsewhere in the world like this town.
 It is serene, calm and beautiful.
-There are 55 blocks in the historical center, walking around those can give you an idea of the importance of this city.
+There are 55 blocks in the historical center with cobbled streets, walking around those can give you an idea of the importance of this city.

 This town also can be a started point to day trips to different mountains and beaches.
 You can go to Sierra del Escambray or to Playa Ancon, to Valle Los Ingenios, this last one is also a UNESCO Word Heritage site.

 Get lost in the streets of this lovely town, walk around and appreciate the streets, the bright of the walls and the vintage cars.

 This is not a surprise, if you visit a colonial city the square is the city center, and a must see place.
 Here in Trinidad Plaza Mayor is in the heart of Trinidad, around it you can see churches, museums, and other historical places.